 What many people do not realise when they use a free MT solution like Google Translate is that they are agreeing to Google’s terms, and have given Google the right to control their company’s data.
 Google Translate can be useful for ‘on the fly’ translations and for personal use, but it is not designed for secure, corporate-level translation.

-LanguageWire is in the process of obtaining ISO 18587 certification (ETA November 2020), demonstrating that high-quality machine translation is the driving force behind LanguageWire’s dedicated machine learning team.
+LanguageWire is an ISO 18587 certified business, demonstrating that high-quality machine translation is the driving force behind LanguageWire’s dedicated machine learning team.